Skip to main content

 Disks

-As NVMe disks connect to PCI slots, older systems may only support software RAID at the operating system level.
-For better performance, it's recommended to use hardware platforms that support Intel Virtual RAID on CPU (Intel VROC) or use an external all-flash storage array.
+• NVMe disks connect via PCI slots, and older systems may only support software RAID at the OS level.
+For better performance, hardware platforms supporting Intel Virtual RAID on CPU (Intel VROC) or an external all-flash storage array are recommended.

-SAP HANA data and log volumes should be placed on different disks.
+• SAP HANA data and log volumes should be placed on separate disks.

 note